lazyboozer/electrum-desire-server/HOWTO.md

     $ ln -s /usr/local/BerkeleyDB.4.8/lib/libdb-4.8.so /usr/lib/libdb-4.8.so

-## Building Desire Wallet
+## (Optimal) Building Desire Wallet
 I decided to build directly instead downloading direct from website (http://desire-crypto.com) because I couldn't run compiled linux build on ubuntu server.
 So I'll compiled it.
+If you can run compiled wallet on your server, then skip this part.

     $ sudo su - desire
     $ cd ~/src